bogdan-veliscu/django-book/memory-bank/progress.md

 # Progress: Conduit API Performance Optimization

 ## Current Status
-We have completed the first phase of optimizations by configuring memory limits for all Docker containers and reducing the worker count.
-We've also fixed critical issues with middleware and the Article model that were preventing article creation.
-We are now moving to the next phases of optimization.
+We have implemented several key optimizations to address the performance issues in the Conduit API.
+We've optimized database queries in the ArticleViewSet, reduced memory usage in the Article model, improved worker configuration, and enhanced the caching strategy.

 ## What Works
 - The application is functional with article creation now working properly